MacArthur Fellow, visual journalist, author, and artist

 Praise for Oak Flat

-In Oak Flat, Lauren Redniss has produced a supernova: a dazzling blend of deep reporting, sublime illustration, haunting dialogue, and descriptive writing that has the crystalline precision of a prose poem.
+In Oak Flat, Lauren Redniss has produced a supernova: a dazzling blend of deep reporting, sublime artwork, haunting dialogue, and descriptive writing that has the crystalline precision of a prose poem.
 In conveying the story of the ongoing clash over a patch of southeastern Arizona—site of priceless copper deposits, but also sacred Apache land—Redniss weaves together physics, history, geology, legislative chicanery, intimate portraiture, and tribal custom and culture into a vivid, searing, indelible act of witness.— Patrick Radden Keefe, New York Times bestselling author of Say Nothing

 Oak Flat left me stunned.
 History, testimony, art, landscape: Lauren Redniss weaves these elements together to evoke the rock and sand and sky of the Arizona desert, and to bring to life the story of the people for whom that land is sacred.
 Rarely is a book simultaneously so heartfelt and so brilliant.— David Treuer, New York Times bestselling author of The Heartbeat of Wounded Knee